zhoda-lii/zhoda-lii.github.io/README.md

 ## Version History

+v1.1c
+- Fixed banner size for RMX

 v1.1b
-- Fixed banner size for mobile
+- Fixed banner size for iPhone

 v1.1
 - Added focus on cursor on any click